malyn/Enforth/DESIGN.md

 * Not as useful/accurate, but just in case: <http://www.nongnu.org/avr-libc/user-manual/FAQ.html#faq_reg_usage>
 * Important information on conserving RAM (and Flash) on an Arduino: <http://www.fourwalledcubicle.com/AVRArticles.php>

-**NOTE** significantly changes the Workflow described below, because you just include the `\*\_mforth.h` files for whichever libraries you want to make available.
+**NOTE** significantly changes the Workflow described below, because you just include the `\*\_enforth.h` files for whichever libraries you want to make available.
 You don't actually have to write the FFI word yourself, in other words.

 ##### Jump Table